Boris Johnson to resign as PM, wants to stay on until a new leader is elected

-British Prime Minister Boris Johnson has agreed to resign but wants to stay on as PM until a new Tory leader is elected by autumn, according to UK media reports.
+British Prime Minister Boris Johnson has agreed to resign but wants to stay on as PM until a new Tory leader is elected, according to UK media reports.

 According to BBC reports, Johnson says he wants a new Tory leader to be in place by the party conference.
 He wants to stay on as PM until then.